 Do I need a local lawyer to buy property in Gibraltar?

 Yes.
 Property transactions in Gibraltar must be handled by a Gibraltar-registered lawyer.
-It is not an optional step.
-Your lawyer will handle the conveyancing, due diligence, and registration.
+It is not optional.
+Your lawyer will handle conveyancing, due diligence, and registration with Land Property Services (LPS), which runs the Gibraltar Land Registry.

 What is stamp duty in Gibraltar?